 Check to make sure that your Headlights, Tail Lights and Stop Lights are working.
 If any are out, replace them.

 We recommend having a working fire extinguisher at all times on your vehicle.
 There are occasions that an ATV or SSV could catch fire.
 You always want you and your passengers to be safe.
 You also want to protect your very expensive investment and other property.
 It would be very sad if someone was injured in a fire or you lost your machine because you didn’t spend a few bucks to buy a fire extinguisher.
 You can pick up a 2.5 pound ABC fire extinguisher at the Home Improvement store for about $20.00.
-You can buy the expensive racing extinguishers online.
+You can buy expensive racing extinguishers online.
 Play it safe.
 Make sure you have at least one fire extinguisher with you that is easy and quick to get to.
 There are a variety of mounts online.
 You can find some by Googling “ATV Fire Extinguisher Mount” for more options.
-However, in my research on mounts I decided on the Drake Fire Extinguisher Mount by Drake Off Road.
-It’s about mid-range in price but I liked it for it’s construction, it’s quick release and it’s mounting options.
+However, in my research on mounts, I decided on the Quick Release Extinguisher Mount.
+(See photo at right.)
+There are several brands to choose from on Amazon.
+The price range varies, but it appears that they are well constructed and look pretty much the same.
+I don’t think you can go wrong with whichever one you buy.
 Click the link below to see information on this mount.

 As important as it is to have a Fire Extinguisher along, there are two other important things that go along with it.
 First, make sure at least once a year to make sure that the extinguisher is in working order.
 Check the gauge to ensure that the needle on the gauge is reading in the green.
 If the needle is not in the green then replace the extinguisher.